What hiring managers actually look for

 Created dashboards for the sales team to track performance.

-Designed 8 Tableau dashboards tracking pipeline velocity, win rates, and quota attainment, used by 30+ sales reps and 5 managers for weekly forecasting meetings.
+Designed 8 Tableau dashboards tracking pipeline velocity, win rates, and quota attainment, used by 30+ sales reps and 5 managers for weekly forecasting.

 Analyzed customer data and wrote reports.

-Analyzed 2M+ customer transaction records in BigQuery to identify seasonal purchasing patterns, informing an inventory strategy that reduced overstock costs by $150K annually.
+Cleaned and modeled 2M+ customer transaction records in Snowflake to surface seasonal purchasing patterns, informing an inventory strategy that reduced overstock costs by $150K annually.

 Helped the marketing team with campaign analysis.

-Built an automated campaign attribution model in SQL and Python that tracked 12 marketing channels, revealing that paid social was overvalued by 40%redirecting $300K in ad spend to higher-performing channels.
+Built an automated attribution model in SQL and Python across 12 marketing channels and ran an A/B test that showed paid social was overvalued by 40 percent, redirecting $300K in ad spend to higher-performing channels.

 Strong action verbs for data analyst resumes: